Jaisonemathew/newsletter-signup/README.md

 # newsletter-signup
- This is a simple newsletter signup website build using Nodejs,Express and Bootstrap Hosted on Microsoft Azur
+ This is a simple newsletter signup website build using Nodejs,Express and Bootstrap.
+Hosted on Microsoft Azure.
  This website is deployed live at https://twsnews.azurewebsites.net/